~ a short story

-“They found another dope planet,” Aze stated.
+“They found another dope planet,” Aze surmised.
 Jax nodded.
 “So they have,” Aze said after completing his search for it.
-It was well-hidden, off grid from most of his primary sources.
+It was well-hidden, off grid from most primary and secondary sources.

 “Regarding the six responsible here, they are the remnants of an old-“